melkati/CO2-Gadget/README.md

   #define  WIFI_SSID_CREDENTIALS  "MyWiFiSSID"
   #define  WIFI_PW_CREDENTIALS    "some_secret_password"

-In the same credentials.h file edit the IP of your MQTT broker, substituting 192.168.1.145 with your broker IP address in:
+In the same credentials.h file edit the IP of your MQTT broker, substituting 192.168.1.145 with your broker IP address:

   const  char *mqtt_server = "192.168.1.145";

 You are done with credentials.
 Save the file credentials.h

-If you want you can keep sensitive data in a file, you can define it in environment variables so you don't need a credentials.h file with your secrets.
+If you prefer not to keep sensitive data in a file, you can define it in environment variables so you don't need a credentials.h file with your secrets.

   Unix:
     export WIFI_SSID='\"my\ ssid\ name\"'